 - Pinch ground black pepper

 Start by making the meatballs.
 Place the beef, bread crumbs, egg, basil, garlic powder, salt, and pepper in a medium bowl.
 Use clean or gloved hands to mix all ingredients.
 Form into 4 round balls.

 Place in a shallow baking dish (large enough that there is at least a ½ inch of space around each meatball).
 Bake for 28 to 30 minutes, until the internal temperature reaches 160 degrees F.

 While the meatballs bake, make the ricotta.
 Add the ricotta, 2 tablespoons of the parmesan, chives, parsley, thyme, salt, and pepper to a small bowl.
 Stir to combine all ingredients.
 Store in the fridge until ready to use.

 To serve, spread two plates or shallow bowls each with half of the ricotta.
-Top each plate with two meatballs.
+Top each plate with two meatballs and marinara sauce.
 Garnish with the remaining parmesan and fresh parsley before serving.